What are Real Estate taxes?

 I received a tax bill but my mortgage company pays my taxes.
 What do I do?

 Contact your mortgage company to make them aware that you received a copy of your tax bill.
-If they are responsible for paying your tax bill, they will request a copy and pay the taxes.
+If they are responsible for paying your tax bill, they will request a copy from our office and pay the taxes.

 How do I appeal the value of my property?